U.S. Women’s Soccer Team Has Victory Parade in NYC, But Still No Equal Pay

 Seek Legal Assistance

 If you have experienced gender pay discrimination in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 You don’t pay unless we win.